jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2018-07-01-backpack-upgrade/index.md

   - 'tools'
   - 'backpack'
   - 'upgrade'
-affiliate:
-  'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
+affiliate: 'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
-ogKeywords:
-  'FPV, backpack, racing quads, drone, quad, gear, radio, googles backpack'
+ogKeywords: 'FPV, backpack, racing quads, drone, quad, gear, radio, googles backpack'
-ogDescription:
-  "A couple of weeks ago I switched to the new Realacc backpack and now the time has come to drop a few words on it.
+ogDescription: "A couple of weeks ago I switched to the new Realacc backpack and now the time has come to drop a few words on it.
 Spoiler: It's pretty awesome!"
 ogImage: './backpack-upgrade-1.jpg'
 ---

 <div class="article-update-notification">
-  I released
-  <strong><a href="https://www.fpvtips.com">Fpvtips.com</a></strong> in November 2018.
-Make sure you check it out for more FPV related goodness!
+  <strong>Add to the map and share your fpv flying spots</strong> with the community at
+  <strong><a href="https://www.fpvtips.com/fpv-map">Fpvtips.com</a></strong>.
+It takes a second to <strong>add a spot to the map</strong> and you can also <strong>add a link to YouTube video or Instagram photo</strong> from that spot for fame and glory.
 </div>

 A couple of weeks ago I switched to the new [Realacc backpack][1] and now the time has come to drop a few words on it.